Dash-OS/tcl-task-manager/README.md

 ## Extras Examples

 All of the commands below can also take the normal `[task]` arguments optionally.
+All of these commands will operate together - you will still always have a single set of tasks that are managed by `[task]`.

 #### **`every`** $interval_ms $cmd